TerjeNorderhaug/nexmo-pubnub-device-monitor/README.md

 Open the demo monitor page at https://nexmo-pubnub.herokuapp.com

+Depending on whether the server currently monitors any devices, the page may show a panel for each monitored device.

 To test out the monitoring and alert functionality, create device emulators by clicking the **+Emulate Device** button on the navigation bar of the demo page.